aczw/sddm-theme-corners/README.md

 ## license

-this project is licensed under the GPLv3 License.
+this project is licensed under the GPLv3 License. check it out [here](LICENSE).

 ## thanks :)